renpy/renpy/sphinx/source/gui.rst

     The color used by static text in the game interface, such as text on the help and about screens.

+.. var:: gui.muted_color = '#6080d0'
+.. var:: gui.hover_muted_color = '#8080f0'

+    Muted colors, used for the sections of bars, scrollbars, and sliders that do not represent the value or visible area.
+(These are only used when generating images.

 In additional to :var:`gui.default_font`, the following variables selects the fonts used for text.
 These fonts should also be placed in the game directory.